matwilso/matwilso.github.io/_drafts/sim2real.md

 ## Simulator as bottleneck.
 Short horizon wins and it eventually becomes bottleneck.
 Not if we achieve this.

+## Not differntiable simulators.

+I have seen this, but this is not what I mean.
+Genally those are just implemented to be differentiable.
+But still programmed by hand.
+I am talking about fairly big neural networks inside of the simulator.
+That figure out what will happen next.
+Like the human brain can do.

 ## Specific claims that I would bet money on